1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - Foreign ADI for foreign bodies corporate, which are authorised to carry banking business and provide services to wholesale clients in Australia by establishing an Australian branch.
 For further information, see section 9.

-- Locally-locally incorporated subsidiary ADI for foreign bodies corporate, which are authorised to conduct banking business and provide services to wholesale and retail clients in Australia by establishing a locally-incorporated subsidiary.
+- Locally-incorporated subsidiary ADI for foreign bodies corporate, which are authorised to conduct banking business and provide services to wholesale and retail clients in Australia by establishing a locally- incorporated subsidiary as a separate legal entity from its oversees parent.

 Generally, APRA will subject new ADIs and RADIs to greater prudential supervision than established ADIs in the initial years of being licenced.
 This includes APRA accounting for the heightened risk proﬁle of new ADIs and RADIs by adopting adjusted capital requirements, contingency planning and deposit restrictions.
 For new ADIs, APRA will assess the sustainability and track record of the new ADI when determining whether the ADI is established and these adjustments are no longer necessary.